-Contested Probate: Inheritance (Provision for Family and Dependants) Act 1975 claims; trusts of land applications and cohabitation disputes; trustees’ duties and powers; the removal and appointment of trustees; and challenges to the validity of wills and testamentary capacity.
+Contested Probate: Inheritance (Provision for Family and Dependants) Act 1975; trusts of land applications and cohabitation disputes; proprietary estoppel; trustees’ duties and powers; the removal and appointment of trustees; and challenges to the validity of wills and testamentary capacity.

 George is increasingly involved in cases in which capacity is an issue and handles such matters with care, sensitivity and experience.

 Aberdour v Cubbin (High Court, Property, Trusts and Probate List) (2020) – Part 8 hearing to determine claim to remove Defendants as executors pursuant to s.50 of the AJA 1985.
 Agreement reached mid-way through the hearing for all parties to be removed and replaced by a professional executor.

 Smith v (1) Cardwell (2) Bertie-Smith (Lincoln County Court) (2020) – acted for the successful Claimant at multi-day trial seeking an account and judgment for over £100,000 purportedly misappropriated in breach of trust by trustees (the Claimant’s long-term partner and daughter-in-law) under a personal injury settlement trust.

 Amaral v Almeida (Bournemouth County Court) (2020) – successfully represented the Claimant in a trial concerning the parties’ former home.
 Issues including ToLATA provisions, division of proceeds, equitable accounting and occupation.

 Georgiou v Rowles & 4 others (High Court, Bristol District Registry) (2020) – acted for two Defendants at final hearing of a dispute over the distribution and value of various chattels from the estate of the parties’ mother.